-The innovative 10 ECTS module on Careers, Employability and Work-Based Learning and the complementary shorter 5 ECTS module on Careers and Employability will support you, the PhD student, with career planning, critical reflection and decision-making and will enable you to establish networks to help support your future career.
+The innovative 10 ECTS module on Careers, Employability and Work-Based Learning and the complementary shorter 5 ECTS module on Careers and Employability will support you, the PhD student, with career planning, critical reflection and decision-making and will equip you with the skills to develop a network to help support your future career.

-These modules are led by the Trinity Careers Service and are offered in a blended learning format, which includes an online Skills Audit tool to help you to develop transferable skills that can be applied during and after your PhD.
-The 10 ECTS module offers a unique opportunity for you to undertake work-based learning to prepare you for careers in academia and/or industry and has been developed in collaboration with industry partners.
+These modules, which were developed in collaboration with industry partners, are led by the Trinity Careers Service and are offered in a blended learning format, which includes an online Skills Audit tool to help you to develop transferable skills that can be applied during and after your PhD.
+The 10 ECTS model involves the participant sourcing a 100 hour workbased learning experience, and submitting an assessment reflecting on that experience.

-Both modules comprise a suite of workshops in two streams (Careers and Skills) with students undertaking alternating face-to-face and online sessions.
+Both modules comprise a suite of workshops in two streams (Careers and Skills) with students undertaking face-to-face and online sessions.
 The 10 ECTS module includes an additional Work-based Learning (WBL) stream.
-Both modules are open to students in Years 2-4 of a full-time PhD (Years 2-6 part-time PhD) across all disciplines.
+Both modules are open to students in all years of a full and part-time PhD across all disciplines and students also have the option to audit the module if they want to engage with some or all module elements without submitting assessments.